Publishing , like Self-publishing has always been a gamble, so nothing is new.

 To get a clear picture of what authors make, I suggest reading the reports on Author Earnings, which is an excellent source of hard data and trends.

-So put away the dreams, forget the lottery and keep your feet on the ground – and your day job.
+So put away the author dreams, forget the lottery and keep your feet on the ground – and your day job.
+Self-publishing is not a road to riches, but in the same breath, it can be very rewarding for so many other reasons.

 However, despite all that I have noted in this post, I truly believe that self-publishing is still a viable means of making a side income, and from time to time, you can even get very pleasant surprises.